0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator_onboarding_hard_mode.md

 6.1 Follow [step 1](#1.-Set-up-a-host) to set up a new host and install binaries

+6.2 Fast Forward to the latest snapshot by following [step 3](#3.-Fast-forward-to-the-most-recent-state-snapshot)

 ### Return to validator machine

 6.2 Update validator 0L.toml file